-Marist College, along with all institutions of Higher Education, is required by law to provide equal access to qualified individuals with disabilities.
-Marist College is committed to providing individuals with disabilities equal access in regard to admission, access to services, academic courses, treatment or other activities.
-In accordance with the provision of Section 504 of the Rehabilitation Act of 1973 and the American with Disabilities Act of 1990, the College strives in its policies and practices to provide full access to individuals with disabilities in all aspects of college life.
+Marist College, along with all institutions of higher education, is required by law to provide equal access to qualified individuals with disabilities.
+In accordance with the provision of Section 504 of the Rehabilitation Act of 1973 and the American with Disabilities Act of 1990 (ADA), the College strives in its policies and practices to provide full access to individuals with disabilities in all aspects of college life.